A generalized Hopfield model to store and retrieve mismatched memory patterns: Numerical analysis

 In order to consider all this features, we performed simulations using the so called Metropolis algorithm at $T=0$.
 First we comment the numerical results obtained in the region of the phase diagram that is known to be inside the theoretical MR spinodal line at $T=0$, Eq.~(\ref{eq:spine}), i.e., for $\alpha< 0.1379(1-p)^2$.

 In order to find the basins of attraction of the retrieval states, the simulation is started with an initial configuration that has different values of the overlap with one of the stored patterns.
 Eventually, the final overlap with such pattern is measured and it is averaged over a large number of samples.
-An example of what can be obtained with this analysis is shown in Fig.~\ref{fig:esempio} with a plot of the final average overlap with one of the memories as a function of the initial overlap with this same memory.
+An example of what can be obtained with this analysis is shown in Fig.~\ref{fig:esempio} and ~\ref{fig:esempiop05} with a plot of the final average overlap with one of the memories as a function of the initial overlap with this same memory.
 For all three values of $\alpha$ a common behavior can be noticed: for some values of the initial overlap, $m_{in}$, the final overlap is always the highest possible, i.e., the system falls in the retrieval states.
-Besides, it is clear from Fig.~\ref{fig:esempio2} that as $N$ grows the curves become sharper.
+Besides, it is clear from Fig.~\ref{fig:esempio2} and ~\ref{fig:esempio2p05} that as $N$ grows the curves become sharper.

 In our simulations we choose the operative definition of $m_{min}$ as the minimal initial overlap leading to a final overlap which is at least half the plateau value.
 With this procedure we find the following results.
 In Fig.~\ref{fig:BS1}, $m_{min}$ is plotted as a function of $\alpha$ and for different values of the variable $p$.
 Here we learn that the basin of attraction gets smaller and smaller as $\alpha$ grows and the reason may be attributed to the fact that more patterns are added to the landscape and it is necessary to start closer to the retrieved memory in order to fall into it.

 This behavior is common for every value of $p$, but, as shown in Fig.~\ref{fig:BS3}, for small values of $\alpha$, $m_{min}$, as a first approximation is independent of $p$, which is not the case when $\alpha$ is sufficiently high.
 This means that, as long as we are in the retrieval phase, at a sufficiently small $\alpha$ the system does not care if we are adding more Gaussian variables to the memories and the basin of attraction remains unchanged until we add too many for that fixed $\alpha$ and the basin of attraction starts to get smaller.